consbio/mbgl-renderer/README.md

 ## Installation

-This package is not yet publicly posted, so you need to do a bit more work to get it setup:
+This package is not yet posted and easily installable from npm, so you need to do a bit more work to get it setup:

-1.  `git@github.com:consbio/mapbox-gl-static-render.git`
+1.  `git@github.com:consbio/mbgl-renderer.git`
 2.  `cd mapbox-gl-static`
 3.  `yarn install` (note: this might take a long time as the core dependency `mapbox-gl-native` needs to be compiled from source)
 4.  if the above compilation fails due to not finding an available pre-compiled binary, try again with `npm install @mapbox/mapbox-gl-native --build-from-source`